MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

 # Rundown

 - index.js uses serverSideProps to get countries data from get-countries api.
 Revalidate is used so it performs like getStaticProps.
+- Revalidate handles the caching of the data for 24 hours and the get-countries api handles caching the data if the restcountries api ever breaks!
+- get-countries api will make the request to restcountries api, handle loads of error cases and always returns cached data so the website functionality never breaks!
 - Dynamically creates the host so that i can use localhost for development and so that vercel deployment works!
 This is done using environment variables and req.headers.host
-- Will hold cached data with revalidate for a day
-- get-countries api will make the request to restcountries api, handle loads of error cases and always returns cached data so the website functionality never breaks!